neil314159/portfolio-project-3/README.md

 * [PyInputPlus](https://pypi.org/project/PyInputPlus/) - Designed to handle user input validation, this library lets you offer a number of different prompts for menus, yes/no questions, integers etc. You can restrict the range of acceptable data and make sure that user data is sanitised before processing it in your program.

 Other libraries used include:
-* [PrettyTable] (https://github.com/jazzband/prettytable) - printing lists of names can be difficult to format correctly.
+* [PrettyTable](https://github.com/jazzband/prettytable) - printing lists of names can be difficult to format correctly.
 This library handles constructing the table and printing it in a pleasing layout, while also letting you set maximum widths for certain columns which is important when outputting to a terminal.
 * [Termcolor](https://pypi.org/project/termcolor/) allows the use of colours in text output on the terminal.
 This was used to highlight menu options and make the interface more visually appealing.
-* [Plotext] (https://github.com/piccolomo/plotext) is a library that generates charts and plotting graphics.
-This was implemented on the dashboard page of the project, takng overall data on patient vaccination rates and shoing it as a bar chart.
+* [Plotext](https://github.com/piccolomo/plotext) is a library that generates charts and plotting graphics.
+This was implemented on the dashboard page of the project, taking overall data on patient vaccination rates and showing it as a bar chart.
 * Gspread / Google Auth - these were used to set up the connection to Google Sheets.
 The spreadsheet was used to store the user records, and these APIs were used to read, edit and delete data.

 ## Technologies Used